A Platform for the People

 - I will fight for graduate assistants and the invaluable work they perform by insisting waived tuition remains tax-free.
 I’ll oppose a proposal to gut the Higher Education Act by capping the amount grad students can borrow from the U.S. government and putting an end to loan forgiveness, including the Public Service Loan Forgiveness program.

 - I will work to put the “Testing Industrial Complex” out of business.
 This wasteful, corporate giveaway has no place in American education.
-Programs such as No Child Left Behind and Race to the Top reward high-achieving schools at the expense of students who would benefit from the added resources. specially among Republicans and Independents.
+Programs such as No Child Left Behind and Race to the Top reward high-achieving schools at the expense of students who would benefit from the added resources, especially among Republicans and Independents.